Going slow but at the same time being able to rapidly change plans and drive another way.

 For any mobile lifestyle, keeping food cold and fresh is a daily challenge.
 Coolers need constant attention to keep food dry and ice can be hard to come by when camping in remote locations.
 Standard portable refrigerators are more suited for a dorm room than for the great outdoors and Maria found that most could not keep up with her needs in the summertime.
 For this reason, Maria chose the Dometic Coolmatic CRX 80S, a 78 liter compressor refrigerator with a stainless steel design.
 It runs quiet and offers temperature control in any environment.
 The fridge can hold enough food to keep Maria supplied for two weeks and also has an optional 7.5 liters of freezer space when needed.
 This was the first of a long line of Dometic products that have been used to make Urho the perfect home on the go.

 When living in a small space, air flow can go a long way in temperature control.
 Urho stays cool and fresh with air circulated by the Dometic Fantastic Vent 3350.
 A powerful but quiet fan moves air in and out of the cabin and seals tight when not in use.
 “I love the sauna, but not when our van turns into one,” Maria said, explaining that the Fantastic Vent keeps the cabin cool on hot and stuffy days and nights.
+The vent, in combination with a Dometic S4 sliding hinge window, helps Maria keep fresh, cool air flowing through the Urho whenever necessary.
 Traveling via land takes a lot more time, but being able to take any path, change directions, and detour to all the sights along the way is not available in any other type of travel.
 Maria enjoys the freedom of being able to take any road in front of her and knowing that she has everything she might need along the way.
 Her Dometic Sinepower DSP 2012 keeps her gear running and powers up any tool or device she could possibly need.

 She says, “With the Dometic inverter, we can run all of our appliances smoothly from the 1000 watt blender to the lock saw (there is always something to build!) and, of course, charge our laptops, phones and cameras.”
 Having a dedicated 230 volt AC that will support devices up to 2000 watts secured to and powered by the vehicle’s battery can also save on other precious resources.
 There is no need to waste gas in order to boil water, Maria just plugs in her Dometic kettle and she has hot water in no time.
 Also, with integrated protection from overheating or circuit overload, she never has to worry.
 Maria is always on the move, in life and in Urho!
 She is an influencer, a photographer, and she has her own business selling clothing and accessories made from sustainable and ecologically responsible materials, VAI-KØ.
 With Yoda by her side, she is able to take off for as long as she wants, whenever she wants simply by climbing into Urho and discovering new places to park and enjoy.